simith/builder_session_reinvent2019_fr/docs/02_AWS_IOT_SETUP.md

 Attaching Thing with thing name <THING_NAME> to certificate <CERTIFICATE_ID>
 ```

-Note down the Certificate ID printed on the console.

 The script creates 3 files in the tools directory by making calls to AWS IoT Core in the us-west-2 region,